Charged with Forgery in Texas?

 Whether you have been charged with a misdemeanor or felony Forgery, a conviction for the crime of Forgery could carry with it the prospect of jail time, hefty fines, and other serious long-term consequences.
 Do not settle for an inexperienced criminal attorney to oversee your forgery case.

-At The Hampton Law Firm, you will collaborate with a team of Former Prosecutors with over 85 years of criminal law experience and over 550 criminal jury trials in the courts of Tarrant County and Dallas County, Texas.
+At The Hampton Criminal Defense Attorneys, PLLC, you will collaborate with a team of Former Prosecutors with over 85 years of criminal law experience and over 550 criminal jury trials in the courts of Tarrant County and Dallas County, Texas.
 We do not make clients take plea deals and we are willing to fight as long as it takes to make certain that our clients are treated fairly and receive a fair result.